janko/down/README.md

 ### Download errors

-Firstly, Down encodes unencoded URLs, `open-uri` will for example trip if the URL has a space.
-There are a lot of ways that a download can fail:
+There are a lot of ways in which a download can fail:

 * URL is really invalid (`URI::InvalidURIError`)
 * URL is a little bit invalid, e.g. "http:/example.com" (`Errno::ECONNREFUSED`)